-International travellers will undergo a very similar screening process to domestic passengers and a couple of extra checks to comply with international travel regulations.
-This means you must not exceed the limit for liquids, aerosols and gels (LAGs).
+International travellers will undergo a very similar screening process to domestic passengers, with a couple of extra checks to comply with international travel regulations.
+This means you must not exceed the limit for powders, liquids, aerosols and gels (PLAGs).
 You can check the TravelSecure website for the Australian Government’s latest LAG requirements.

 Security screening officers may test you and your baggage for traces of explosives, using Explosive Trace Detection (ETD) equipment.
 Persons are selected on a random and continuous basis.
 No profiling is used in selecting people for testing.